cgoolsby/introToTerraform/README.txt

 3) A Pemkey downloaded from AWS console in your ~/.ssh/ folder

-In order to deploy a level in AWS use the command: docker run -it -v $(pwd):/tmp -rm my_images:terraformTutorial /bin/sh
+In order to deploy a level in AWS use the command: docker run --rm -it -v $(pwd):/tmp  my_images:terraformTutorial /bin/sh